 We offer Day-of, Month-of, Custom/Partial, and Full Service Wedding Coordination, Destination Weddings / Elopements, Showers, Graduation Parties, and Corporate Events.

 What’s the difference between a Venue Coordinator and a Wedding Coordinator?

 A venue coordinator is responsible for the venue and its employees the day of the wedding.
 They are there to manage the venue and staff members that are on site.
 The venue coordinator will oversee setup and tear down to make sure everything follows the venue’s procedures during this time.
 They will help direct vendors as they show up and leave throughout the day too.

 Wedding coordinators are responsible for you.
 We will make sure everything is flowing according to the timeline the day of the wedding.
 We are responsible for all the details of the event, cuing the DJ, cutting the cake, setting the place settings just right, ensuring vendors arrive on time with the services they promised, creating a Master Timeline and confirming it with every vendor, and so much more!
 We will know every detail of the entire day.
 We are here for YOU!

-Special thanks to Hannah for participating in this interview and blog :)
+Special thanks to Hannah for contributing her expertise for this blog 🙂

 You can find out more about Bridal Path Weddings & Events, and contact Hannah here!